RobLMurphy92/solar_radiation_prediction-ind_project-/README.md

 > - **Hypothesis 1 -** I rejected the Null Hypothesis.
 > - alpha = .05
-> - Hypothesis Null : 'there is no linear correlation between Radiation and Humidity'.
+> - Hypothesis Null : 'there is no linear correlation between solar irradiance and Humidity'.
-> - Hypothesis Alternative : 'There is a relationship between Radiation and Humidity'.
+> - Hypothesis Alternative : 'There is a relationship between solar irradianceand Humidity'.

 > - **Hypothesis 2 -** I rejected the Null Hypothesis.
 > - alpha = .05
-> - Hypothesis Null : 'there is no linear correlation between Radiation and Pressure'.
+> - Hypothesis Null : 'there is no linear correlation between solar irradiance and Pressure'.
-> - Hypothesis Alternative : 'There is a relationship between Radiation and Pressure'.
+> - Hypothesis Alternative : 'There is a relationship between solar irradiance and Pressure'.

 > - **Hypothesis 3 -** I rejected the Null Hypothesis.
 > - alpha = .05
-> - Hypothesis Null : 'There is no difference in radiation levels for timeframe 10:00-12:00 and not in the timeframe 10:00-12:00'
+> - Hypothesis Null : 'There is no difference in solar irradiance for timeframe 10:00-12:00 and not in the timeframe 10:00-12:00'
-> - Hypothesis Alternative : 'There is a difference in radiation levels for timeframe 10:00-12:00 and not in the timeframe 10:00-12:00'
+> - Hypothesis Alternative : 'There is a difference in solar irradiance for timeframe 10:00-12:00 and not in the timeframe 10:00-12:00'

 > - **Hypothesis 4 -** I rejected the Null Hypothesis.
 > - alpha = .05
-> - Hypothesis Null : 'There is no significant difference in radiation levels for winds blowing North and the overal population mean.'
+> - Hypothesis Null : 'There is no significant difference in solar irradiance for winds blowing North and the overal population mean.'
-> - Hypothesis Alternative : "There is a significant difference in the logerrors for those who have four or more bedrooms than those who dont.
+> - Hypothesis Alternative : 'There is significant difference in solar irradiance for winds blowing North and the overal population mean.'

 ### Reproduce My Project: